The hypoechoic Mass – Solid breast nodule or Lump

 Benign or malignant ultrasound characteristics of Solid Breast Nodules

-Ultrasound is a useful diagnostic tool for breast cancer.
+Ultrasound is a useful diagnostic tool for breast cancer detection.
 Breast ultrasound is used to distinguish solid from cystic masses using sound waves.
-Is it a hypoechoic nodule or is it a hyperechoic lesion? (explained below)?
+Is it a hypoechoic mass or is it a hyperechoic lesion?
 Is it a lesion or a mass?

 For young women (younger than 30) ultrasound imaging will often be the first scan, after a clinical exam feels either a palpable mass (breast lumps) or nipple discharge.